10afrika/mini_project_3_team_3/README.md

 ## How to Run the project
 1. Navigate to the project.
 2. Install npm packages using the npm install command.
-3. Get the backend server code from the respective developer's repository and run using the npm start command.
-4. Run the project using npm run dev.
+3. Run the project using npm run dev.
 This runs the app in the development mode.
 Open http://localhost:3000 to view it in your browser.
 ## Things to note
 - Figma Design: https://www.figma.com/file/D5rBzZT9uQOfyrGCTtCRmu/Landing-Page?node-id=0%3A1